Kopassus: Accusations of human rights violations

 Kopassus has been accused by NGOs, Western politicians, and researchers of human rights violations.
 Amnesty International and Indonesian human rights groups including the official National Commission on Human Rights (Komnas HAM) have cited abuses by members of Kopassus.

 Kopassus has also been associated with illegal economic activities, like involvement in the trade of Agarwood and illegal gold mining in West Papua and other areas, and the trade in drugs.

 In 1975, five Australian journalists, known as the Balibo Five, were killed by members of Kopassus in the town of Balibo during the Indonesian invasion of East Timor.
 The Indonesian military has always maintained that the men were killed in a cross-fire during the battle for the town.

+in December 1975, Australian freelance journalist Roger East was captured and killed by members of the Indonesian armed forces, including units associated with Kopassus.
+East had travelled to Portuguese Timor to investigate the fate of the Balibo Five and continued reporting as Indonesian forces advanced.
+On 8 December 1975, East was detained in Dili and brought to the waterfront, where eyewitnesses reported that he and a number of others were executed by firing squad; his body fell into the sea and was never recovered.
+Various accounts describe East being shot despite identifying himself as a journalist, leading to allegations that his killing was a summary execution rather than combat-related, No Indonesian personnel have been prosecuted for East’s death, and calls for formal inquiries have persisted in Australia and among human rights advocates.

 Arnold Ap was a West Papuan cultural leader, anthropologist and musician.
 Arnold was the leader of the group Mambesak, and Curator of the Cenderawasih University Museum.
 In November 1983, he was arrested by Kopassus and imprisoned and tortured for suspected sympathies with the Free Papua Movement, although no charges were laid.
 In April 1984, he was killed by a gunshot to his back.
 Official accounts claim he was trying to escape.
 Many supporters believe Ap was executed by Kopassus.
 Another musician, Eddie Mofu, was also killed.